Are you interested in creating your own garden at home but don't know how to start? Do you know that gardening can actually be easy?

 4. Hydroponic Tomato Garden

-Using hydroponics to grow your own tomatoes is easy.
+Using hydroponics to grow your tomatoes is easy.
 All you need is 5 buckets and different varieties of tomato plants.
-You can use the same varieties too, it all depends on your own personal preference.
+You can use the same varieties, too; it depends on your preference.

 5. 3Dponics and Recycled Bottles